April 19, 2026

 Mosque erected in 1156 in honor of Ibn Tumart at Tinmel, once part of a large fortified complex, the first headquarters of the Almohads

-About 1118 he returned to North Africa, where he preached in towns and villages against the immoral behavior of the inhabitants, calling upon them to act in accordance with the strictures of Islamic law.
-Waving his puritan’s staff among crowds of listeners, Ibn Tumart complained of the mixing of sexes in public, the drinking of wine, the playing of musical instruments, and the fashion of veiling men unveiling women (a custom among the Sanhaja Berbers of the Sahara Desert, that had spread to urban centers with the Almoravids).
+Around 1118, he returned to North Africa, where he preached in towns and villages against what he saw as the immoral behavior of the inhabitants, calling upon them to act in accordance with the strictures of Islamic law.
+Waving his puritan’s staff among crowds of listeners, Ibn Tumart denounced the mixing of the sexes in public, the drinking of wine, the playing of musical instruments, and the fashion—among the Sanhaja Berbers of the Sahara, and then in Almoravid towns—of veiled men and unveiled women.

-Setting himself up on the steps of mosques and schools, Ibn Tumart challenged everyone who came close to debate.
-His antics and fiery preaching prompted fed-up authorities to hustle him along from town to town.
-After being expelled from Bejaia, Ibn Tumart set himself up at an encampment in Mellala (a few miles south of the city), where he began receiving his first followers and adherents.
-Among these were al-Bashir (a scholar, who would become his chief strategist), Abd al-Mu’min (a Zenata Berber who would become his eventual successor) and Abu Bakr Muhammad al-Baydhaq (who would later write the Kitab al-Ansab, the chronicle of the Almohads.)
-It was at Mellala that Ibn Tumart and his close companions began forging a plan of political action.
+Setting himself up on the steps of mosques and schools, Ibn Tumart challenged all who approached him to debate.
+His antics and fiery preaching prompted exasperated authorities to hustle him along from town to town.
+After being expelled from Bejaia, Ibn Tumart set up an encampment at Mellala (a few miles south of the city), where he began to attract his first committed followers.
+Among these were al-Bashir (a scholar who would become his chief strategist), Abd al-Mu’min (a Zenata Berber who would succeed him as leader), and Abu Bakr Muhammad al-Baydhaq (who would later write the Kitab al-Ansab, a principal chronicle of the Almohads).
+It was at Mellala that Ibn Tumart and his close companions began to forge a concrete plan of political action

-In 1120, Ibn Tumart and his small band of followers headed west into Morocco.
-He stopped by Fez, the intellectual capital of Morocco, and engaged in polemical debates with the leading scholars of the city.
-Having exhausted them, the ulama of Fez decided they had enough and expelled him from the city.
-He proceeded south, hurried along from town to town like a vagabond (reportedly, he and his companions had to swim across the Bou Regreg, as they could not afford the ferry passage).
-Shortly after his arrival in Marrakesh, Ibn Tumart is said to have successfully sought out the Almoravid ruler Ali ibn Yusuf at a local mosque.
-In the famous encounter, when ordered to acknowledge the presence of the emir, Ibn Tumart reportedly replied “Where is the emir?
-I see only women here!” – an insulting reference to the veil worn by the Almoravid ruling class.
-According to another source, Ibn Tumart threw the sultan’s own sister from her horse for appearing in public without a veil.
+In 1120 Ibn Tumart and his small band of followers headed west into Morocco.
+He stopped in Fez, the intellectual capital of the country, and engaged in polemical debates with the city’s leading scholars.
+Having exhausted their patience, the ‘ulama of Fez had him expelled.
+He proceeded south, driven from town to town like a vagabond—according to one report, he and his companions even had to swim across the Bou Regreg, unable to afford the ferry passage.
+Shortly after his arrival in Marrakesh, Ibn Tumart is said to have sought out the Almoravid ruler Ali ibn Yusuf at a local mosque.
+In the famous encounter, when ordered to acknowledge the presence of the emir, Ibn Tumart reportedly replied, “Where is the emir?
+I see only women here!”—a cutting reference to the face veils worn by the Almoravid ruling class.
+Another source claims that Ibn Tumart threw the sultan’s sister from her horse for appearing in public without a veil.

-Charged with fometing rebellion, Ibn Tumart defended himself before the emir and his leading advisors.
-Presenting himself as a mere scholar, a voice for reform, Ibn Tumart set about lecturing the emir and his leading advisors about the dangers of innovations and the centrality of the Sunnah.
-When the emir’s own scholars reminded him the Almoravids too embraed puritanical ideals, and were committed to the Sunnah, Ibn Tumart pointed out that the Almoravids professed puritanism had been clouded and deviated by “obscurantists”, drawing attention to the ample evidence of laxity and impiety that prevailed in their dominions.
-When countered that at least on points of doctrine, there was little difference between them, Ibn Tumart brought out more emphasis on his own peculiar doctrines on the tawhid and the attributes.
-After a lengthy examination, the Almoravid jurists of Marrakesh concluded Ibn Tumart, however learned, was blasphemous and dangerous, and recommended he should be executed or imprisoned.
-The Almoravid emir, however, decided to merely expel him from the city, after a flogging of fourteen lashes.
+Charged with fomenting rebellion, Ibn Tumart defended himself before the emir and his leading advisers.
+Presenting himself as a mere scholar and a voice for reform, he lectured the emir and his entourage about the dangers of religious innovations and the centrality of the Sunnah.
+When the emir’s own scholars pointed out that the Almoravids also embraced puritanical ideals and professed devotion to the Sunnah, Ibn Tumart replied that Almoravid puritanism had been clouded and distorted by “obscurantists,” pointing to widespread laxity and impiety in their dominions.
+Pressed on doctrinal issues, he emphasized his distinctive teaching on tawhid (the absolute unity of God) and the divine attributes.
+After a lengthy examination, the Almoravid jurists of Marrakesh concluded that, however learned, Ibn Tumart was blasphemous and dangerous, and recommended that he be executed or imprisoned.
+The emir, however, contented himself with having Ibn Tumart flogged and expelled from the city.

 Almohad_Masmuda_tribes

-Approximate locations of the main Masmuda tribes that adhered to the Almohads
+Approximate locations of the main Masmuda people that adhered to the Almohads

-Ibn Tumart returned to his birthplace in the Atlas Mountains, where he set about recruiting disciples among his fellow Mesmuda men.
-In time, a small band of devotees gathered around him, and a new movement was born with both a religious and political agenda.
-Ibn Tumart called them the Unitarians.
-In Spanish accounts, they are called the Almohads.
+Ibn Tumart returned to his birthplace in the Atlas Mountains, where he began recruiting disciples among his fellow Masmuda tribesmen.
+In time, a small band of devotees gathered around him, and a new movement took shape with both religious and political aims.
+Ibn Tumart called his followers the Unitarians (al-Muwahhidun); in Spanish sources they are known as the Almohads.

-One story has it that he would teach the Koran to the mountain Berbers word by word.
-Men were lined up, taught their word, and then made to recite in turn.
-Working together in this way the Berbers could reproduce the resonant Arabic poetry of the Koran and embody the holy text.
-Another story has it that Ibn Tumart had thousands of men killed in a four-day purge, with family members directed to put one another to the sword.
-True or not, these stories suggest the ability of Ibn Tumart to reorganize the fractious mountain clans into a new social, religious, and military order.
+One account relates that he taught the Qur’an to the mountain Berbers word by word: men were lined up, each taught a single word, and then made to recite in turn, so that together they could reproduce the resonant Arabic of the holy text.
+Another story claims that Ibn Tumart ordered a brutal four-day purge in which thousands of men were killed and family members were commanded to put one another to the sword.
+Whether or not these tales are strictly accurate, they speak to his ability to reorganize fractious mountain clans into a new social, religious, and military order.

 In 1121 Ibn Tumart proclaimed himself to be the long-awaited Mahdi—the “rightly guided one,” chosen to purify the community of the faithful before the end of the world.
-Righteousness was to be attained by belief in Ibn Tumart’s doctrine of the absolute unity of God and adoption of the Koran and prophetic tradition (hadith) as the sole sources of Islamic law; justice was to be restored by fighting in Ibn Tumart’s armies to overthrow the heretical Almoravid government.
+Righteousness, in his view, was to be attained by belief in his doctrine of the absolute unity of God and by adopting the Qur’an and prophetic tradition (hadith) as the sole sources of Islamic law.
+Justice was to be restored by fighting in his armies to overthrow the “heretical” Almoravid government.

-(In a bizarre and chilling footnote in the aftermath, it is said that Ibn Tumart returned to the battlefield at night with some of his followers, and ordered them to bury themselves in the field with a small straw to breathe by.
-Then, to invigorate the rest of the demoralized Almohads, he challenged those who doubted the righteousness of their cause, to go to the battlefield and ask the dead themselves if they were enjoying the blisses of heaven after falling in the fight for God’s cause.
-When they heard the positive reply from the buried men, they were assuaged.
-To prevent the ruse from being revealed, it is said Ibn Thumart left them buried there, filling their straws so they would suffocate.)
+One “bizarre and chilling” story about this final phase reports that Ibn Tumart returned to the battlefield at night with some of his followers and ordered them to bury themselves, leaving only a small straw above ground to breathe through.
+To encourage the demoralised Almohads, he then challenged doubters to go to the battlefield and ask the martyrs if they were enjoying the bliss of heaven after dying for God’s cause.
+Hearing the “voices” of the buried men, the doubters were reassured.
+To prevent the ruse from being discovered, Ibn Tumart is said to have had the straws filled in, leaving his followers to suffocate where they lay.

 Source: